How Do Personal Loans Affect Your Credit Score?

 Debt accounts that were in good standing when they were paid off can stay on your credit report for up to 10 years after the accounts were closed, giving you a positive credit boost as long as they stay there.

-Delinquent or charged-off debt – meaning accounts you were late on or accounts that got sent to collections – can only stay on your credit report for 7 years after the account was first reported as delinquent.
+Charged-off or delinquent debt – meaning accounts you were late on or accounts that got sent to collections – can only stay on your credit report for 7 years after the account was first reported as delinquent.
 However, the negative effects of the late or missed payments will likely begin to fade as time goes on, even before the account gets removed from your credit report.

 Should You Take Out A Personal Loan?